UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Carol.

-A budget isn’t going to help you pay your bills on time however it will hold you accountable to your spending habits.
-You will learn about how much money you earn, what your net income is and how much money you have to spend every month including an allowance schedule .
+You will learn about how much money you earn, your net income, and how much money you must spend every month, including an allowance schedule.

 The best way to avoid the missed bill payment tumble effect is to have;

-The last thing you will want to do is get involved with advanced Pay Day loans , over-draft protection or using money from your retirement investments for a bill payment.
-One will most likely keep you in the debt loop and the other will pinch cash from your future retirement days commonly with a fee attached.
+One will most likely keep you in the debt loop, and the other will pinch cash from your future retirement days, commonly with a fee attached.
 Avoid these at all costs if you can.

-Related: Should I cash in my RRSP’s to pay off debt?
+Related: Should I cash in my RRSPs to pay off debt?

 Automate bill payment

-You no longer have to worry about paying your bills on time however you still have to worry about making sure the money is available in your bank account.
-A missed bill payment and non-sufficient funds to pay for one is just as important.
-Plus, even automated banking is not error free whether it be the banks fault or the billing company.
+You no longer have to worry about paying your bills on time; however, you still have to worry about making sure the money is available in your bank account.

 Bill Payment Express Schedule

-The best way to do a bill check is to create a payment express schedule especially for couples.
-I was going to write an entire blog post about how we use a bill payment express schedule and offer you a free printable to add into your budget binder.
+I will write a blog post about using a bill payment express schedule and offer you a free printable to add to your budget binder.
 (Keep an eye out for this in the coming weeks)

-This bill payment express schedule is for those of you who like the old-fashioned pen and paper method of tracking bills like we do combined with our excel budget to stay on top of our monthly finances.
-Certainly you could use an online bill payment express schedule or document which you can review and edit but we found a quick paper visual works best.
+This bill payment express schedule is for those of you who like the old-fashioned pen-and-paper method of tracking bills as we do, combined with our Excel budget, to stay on top of our monthly finances.

-In the meantime I wanted to touch on the bill payment schedule which has helped us remember to pay our bills on time.
-We’ve automated some of our bills but we still pay our taxes, hydro, Rogers, water heater and credit cards manually.
+In the meantime, I wanted to touch on the bill payment schedule, which has helped us remember to pay our bills on time.

-We keep a list posted in our office and it’s maintained by both of us which helps us both see what is paid and what isn’t.
-Having a bill payment account also helps us track what is paid if we log into our bank app on the Samsung 7 or online via the laptop or desktop.
+A bill payment account also helps us track what is paid if we log into our bank app on the Samsung 7 or online via the laptop or desktop.

-If you’ve moved out of your parents house for the first time you might not understand how a bill payment is made.
-It’s important to review the bill payment methods with every company you deal with so you know what you can and cannot do.
-Add key info into your payment schedule so you remember.
+It’s essential to review the bill payment methods with every company you deal with to know what you can and cannot do.

 - Where can I pay my electric bill?